-“In Prisoners, Aaron was able to blend tension and drama with moments of genuine humor, which is not easily done,” says McFarland.
-“That element of humor helped the central relationship in Papillon evolve in a very organic way.”
+“In Prisoners, Aaron was able to blend tension and drama with moments of genuine humour, which is not easily done,” says McFarland.
+“That element of humour helped the central relationship in Papillon evolve in a very organic way.”

 DALTON TRUMBO (Original Screenplay) was a two-time Oscar-winning screenwriter who co-wrote the original Papillon, starring Steve McQueen and Dustin Hoffman.
 Trumbo may be best known for enduring the infamous Hollywood Blacklist after refusing to testify before the House Un-American Activities Committee (HUAC) in 1947, part of the committee’s investigation of Communist influences in the motion picture industry.
 He was too talented to be shunned by filmmakers, however, and continued his work in secret.
 Two features he wrote under other names, Roman Holiday and The Brave One, garnered Academy Awards® for Best Screenplay.
 Trumbo was the subject of a 2015 biopic starring Bryan Cranston.

-To direct a film as emotionally intense as Papillon , McFarland was convinced he needed an artist behind the camera who would eschew the standard Hollywood gloss in favor of a gritty sense of realism.
+To direct a film as emotionally intense as Papillon, McFarland was convinced he needed an artist behind the camera who would eschew the standard Hollywood gloss in favour of a gritty sense of realism.

 Danish filmmaker Michael Noer fit that description perfectly, says the producer.